Arms Warrior PvP Rotation and Playstyle — Midnight Season 1

 Intervene

-reposition to your chosen teammate, and then redirect all melee and ranged attacks onto you.
-Keep in mind,
+all melee and ranged attacks onto you.
+Keep in mind that this ability

-that this ability does not do anything against spells unless you have the
+does not do anything against spells.

-afraid to combine it with
+Do not be afraid to combine it with

 Macros